 Sarah didn’t see herself walking in the footsteps of her parents, so she went to school with a desire to become an actress.
-Acting is known to be a highly competitive vocation with limited employment opportunities.
-Instinctively, she charted on a new path.
+Acting is known to be a highly competitive vocation, so she charted a new path.

 “My dad was a lawyer and a judge when I was growing up and I didn’t necessarily want to go that route,” said Justice Sarah Deer.
 Her father is a respected tribal court judge for the Muscogee (Creek) Nation Supreme Court.
 Her mother is a teacher who taught middle school biology.
 She could have leaned into both professions, but decided early on that she wanted to walk her own path in life.
 A path that had already been carved by the ancestors long before she knew it.

 Sarah Deer was born in Silver Spring, Maryland but was raised in Wichita, Kansas where she spent her high school years participating in History Day, debate, forensics, theater and volleyball.
 She took first place in public speaking and debate in the Original Oration competition and later enrolled at the University of Kansas where she majored in women’s studies and philosophy.
 Her future was beginning to take shape when she applied to be a volunteer advocate at a rape crisis center in Lawrence, Kansas.

 As an advocate, Sarah sat through multiple jury trials and witnessed the unjust treatment of rape victims in the courts and surmised that it is no wonder that the number of rapes in America is so underreported.
 Victims of sexual violence were being revictimized by the legal system.
 This is when the seeds of justice began to grow and her goals aligned with the leader she was naturally inclined to be.
 A leader determined and dedicated to ending violence against women.